The nation’s first Agricultural Preserve has reached its 50th year protecting Napa farmland

-Philip Sales of the Napa Valley Vine Trail (left) standing with the newly installed kiosk, which is designed to educate tourists and residents of the Ag Preserve’s rich history.
+Philip Sales of the Napa Valley Vine Trail (left) standing with the newly installed kiosk, which is designed to educate tourists and residents of the Napa County Agricultural Preserve’s rich history.

 In addition to the kiosk, many other efforts have been made to raise public awareness about the Ag Preserve, including the following: